2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/api-typed/index.md

 @MyItem.Html("Description")
 ```

-What's great about this is that every value is strongly typed, so VS-Code can give you IntelliSense, and the compiler will catch many more issues.
+What's great about this is that every value is strong-typed, so VS-Code can give you IntelliSense, and the compiler will catch many more issues.

 > [!IMPORTANT]
 > Older code is _dynamic_.